 - Set the jar partly upside down in a bowl.
 This will allow the water to continue to drain out through the mesh, but the seeds/legumes will stay in.

 - Every 12 hours or so, rinse the seeds right through the mesh with clear water and pour the water off.
 Set up again in the bowl to drain.

 - If you’re going for sandwich sprouts, allow them to grow until they’re about an inch long.
 Sunlight will increase the nutrients further by adding chlorophyll to the mix.

-- For grains or legumes, a tiny sprout will do just fine.
+- For whole grains, a tiny sprout will do just fine.

-- You’ll want some air circulation, and don’t try to do too many at once to the point where the beans are so cramped that they get moldy.
+- When soaking grains or legumes in a colander, you’ll want to ensure air circulation.
+The best way to do this is to make sure you don’t do too many at once – to the point where the beans are so cramped they get moldy.

-UPDATE: I just read this: “Soy and kidney bean sprouts are toxic and should be avoided.
+- Important note I found: “Soy and kidney bean sprouts are toxic and should be avoided.
 Sprouted lentils, black eyed beans, partridge peas, peanuts and vetch retain phytates which cause poor digestion and gas,” here, and although the author doesn’t source his post, he’s right about many of his facts.
-Besides that, these sprouted lentils DID give me awful gas!
-(Bet you wanted to know that, right?)

 How do Sprouted Seeds Taste?

 Weird.
 Or no different at all, depending who you ask.

 Because you’re using up some of the starch in the sprouting process, things like lentils and rice taste a little sweeter.
 They’re more like plants than seeds now, so that makes sense.